rpledger/wat-name-game/README.md

 1. Practice Mode -- Don't have all the names down quite yet?
 Use practice mode to get familiar with WT employees without the stress of the timer
 2. Timer Challenge Mode -- Try your best to guess as many people correctly in a row.
 There are 15 seconds on the clock!
 Try to beat your own highest score.
 3. Mat(t)'s Timer Challenge -- Only care about people named Mat(t)?
 Learn their names quickly by playing the game with only employees named Mat(t)!

+This app is based on [https://github.com/willowtreeapps/wat-test-project](WAT test project).